PhilippeR26/AskYourParents-contracts/README.md

 ```

 ### Install in Alpha Goerli testnet
+All the contracts are already deployed on Alpha Testnet ; their address are in `/src.const.ts`.The hereunder instructions are usefull if you have modified the cairo contracts.

-In the `scripts directory`, you have 5 scripts to initialize the devnet.
+In the `scripts directory`, you have 5 scripts to initialize the testnet.
 In a second terminal :
 ```
 npx hardhat run scripts/1.compileCairo.ts